 - You will see a list of all the available Bluetooth devices from where you can tap on the one you want to connect to.
 There’s also the option to go to the Bluetooth settings if you want to customize something else.

 So have you tried this handy trick to connect to a Bluetooth device or change the Wi-Fi network from the Control Centre?
 Share your experience or further questions in the comments below.
-You might also like to check out how to troubleshoot Wi-Fi network on iOS 14 if you face an issue.
+You might also like to check out how to troubleshoot the Wi-Fi network on your iPhone if you face an issue.

 You may also like to read these:

-- How to Fix Wi-Fi Issues on Mac
+- How to use a VPN on Mac

 A self-professed Geek who loves to explore all things Apple.
 I thoroughly enjoy discovering new hacks, troubleshooting issues, and finding and reviewing the best products and apps currently available.
 My expertise also includes curating opinionated and honest editorials.
 If not this, you might find me surfing the web or listening to audiobooks.